HanlinTheDEVELOPER/actions/README.md

 ![Series Jobs Fails](/assets/series-jobs-fails.png)

-As you can see in image, now jobs are run sequentially.
+Opps, it still fails.Don't be :scream_cat:.
+At least, it run sequentially as we intended:relieved:.
 If one of the preceding jobs fails, the subsequent jobs will automatically be skipped.
 Okay ninja, we have a fail job to debug.
-Let's do it.
+Let's go.

 Below is the log i found by clicking on the fail job